Anomaly Detection via Multi-Scale Contrasted Memory: Experiments

 First of all, we can notice the classical supervised approach falls far behind anomaly detectors on all datasets.
-This highlights the importance of specialized AD models, as classical models are likely to over-fit on anomalies.
+This highlights the importance of specialized AD models, as classical models are likely to overfit on anomalies.

-Furthermore, our method \modelName{} overall performs significantly better than all other evaluated detectors on various datasets with up to 35\% relative error improvement on CIFAR-10 and $\gamma=0.01$.
+Furthermore, \modelName{} overall performs significantly better than all considered detectors on various datasets with up to 62\% relative error improvement on CIFAR-10 and $\gamma=0.01$.
 Although performance greatly increases with more anomalous data, it remains highly competitive with only normal samples.
-In the one-class setting, \modelName{} outperforms all methods specialized for one-class including pretext task methods, reconstruction error methods and by far hybrid methods.
-It even surpasses the much more costly multi-pretext task method PuzzleGeom on CIFAR-10 and CIFAR-100.
-We also show that the usage of memory in our method is much more efficient than the memory for reconstruction used in MemAE.
+In the OC setting, \modelName{} outperforms all methods specialized for OC including pretext task methods, reconstruction error methods and by far hybrid methods.
+The usage of memory in \modelName{} is much more efficient than the memory for reconstruction used in MemAE.
 Indeed, while we learn the memory through contrastive learning, MemAE and others \cite{DBLP:conf/iccv/GongLLSMVH19,DBLP:conf/cvpr/ParkNH20} learned it via the pixel-wise reconstruction loss.
 Their normal prototypes are much more constrained and therefore less semantically rich and generalizable.
-As for semi-supervised AD, \modelName{} reduces state-of-the-art error gap on nearly all anomalous data ratio.
+For SSAD, \modelName{} reduces SoTA error gap on nearly all anomalous data ratio.
 Its multi-scale anomaly detectors allow capturing more fine-grained anomalies as we can see in the CUB-200 results.

-Finally, our model performs very well in both one-class and semi-supervised AD while other unified methods generally fail in the one-class setting.
-In this regard, our model is to the best of our knowledge the first efficient unified anomaly detector.
-We also note that the change from one-class AD to semi-supervised AD on our model was done with minimal hyper-parameter tuning.
-This is due to the first training step being shared between the one-class and the semi-supervised settings.
+Finally, \modelName{} performs very well in both OC and SSAD while other unified methods generally fail in the OC setting.
+In this regard, \modelName{} is to the best of our knowledge the \textit{first efficient unified anomaly detector}.
+We also note that the change from OCAD to SSAD in our model was done with minimal hyperparameter tuning.
+This is due to the first training step being shared between OC and SS settings.